JackEdwardLyons/adventure-in-my-veins-blog/content/posts/another-image-test.md

 **Kalymnos Magic!**

-# **6. What is the one piece of actionable advice you would give to anyone looking to organize a long term, tropical island, rock climbing adventure?**
+## **Q: What is the one piece of actionable advice you would give to anyone looking to organize a long term, tropical island, rock climbing adventure?**

 I think the most important advice I can give anyone who has a desire to travel the world or wanderlust is **AVOID DEBT.** One of my favourite quotes: